 When to tune a piano after moving is a common question piano owners ask themselves.
 Whether you need to tune an upright piano or a grand piano after moving will depend on a variety of factors.
-The best answer to “Does a piano need to be tuned after moving” is most likely.
+The best answer to the question: “Does a piano need to be tuned after moving” is most likely.

-This article will discuss when to tune a piano after moving.
-Why a piano goes out of tune during a move.
-Plus what qualifies as moving a piano.
+This Moving Help® article will discuss when to tune a piano after moving, why a piano goes out of tune during a move, and what qualifies as moving a piano.

 The average time recommended to tune a piano after moving is about three weeks.
 Most experts say from two to eight weeks is how long you should wait to tune a piano after moving.
 Of course, some experts say you need less than two weeks, and some experts say more than eight weeks.